mastercomfig/mastercomfig/docs/tf2/huds/hud_animations.md

-# Keeping your HUD Animations up to date using hudanimations_manifest.txt
+# Using the HUD Animations Manifest

 _Originally posted by omnibombulator on huds.tf_